 Female Rock Japan | Infos | Media

 This is my Female Rock Japan Fanpage.
-Here you will find Media Infos (Audio and Video) from many Female Rock Groups from Japan.
+Here you will find Media Infos (Audio and Video) from many Japanese Female Rock Groups.

 While many of these groups are poppy idol groups put together by a management team (there are said to be over 3,000 such groups in Japan with over 10,000 individual idols), the female rock japan groups listed here are actual bands who have mastered guitar, bass, drums, and keyboards instead of memorizing choreographed dance moves.
 What’s more, these female rock japan groups write their own music instead of relying on a nameless “backing band” and an army of pro songwriters.